-On the Version Management page, click in the Operation column of the target version to delete the version.
+On the Version Management page, click in the Operation column of the target version, and view the change history.

 4.3 Managing a Version

 Version management is a process of importing test cases to a baseline to a version or merging test cases from a version to a baseline based on test policies.